connbrack/my-chat-apps/Readme.md

 cd my-chat-app
 bash create_apps.sh
 ```
-After completing you may remove the git folder
+After completing you may remove the cloned folder.